 But if we compare the rhythm charts, the surprise is greater (in blue Garmin FR620, in orange Fenix 2).
 Not only is it capable of marking the distances at the same time, but it has also shown itself to be more reliable.
 While the Fenix 2 has been slow to update the speeds correctly when there have been abrupt changes, for example in the last walk-run step, in the FR620 these changes have been immediate.

-Some really good results, the best I've obtained so far with the help of the internal accelerometer alone, and that will surely be much more reliable than the data you get from the gym treadmill, which has always had a "regulatory" calibration (and I'm being generous).
+These are frankly good results, the best I have obtained so far with only the help of the internal accelerometer, and will surely be much more reliable than the data offered by the treadmill at the gym, which have always had a "regulera" calibration (and I'm being generous).

 Garmin has launched Running Dynamics with the Forerunner 620.
 Phoenix 2 and the 920xt.
 But the first to receive these advanced metrics was the Garmin we're dealing with on this test.